Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-The repository contains pre-trained model and code for visualizing deep neural decisoin forest.
-For now the classification models are released and you can contact me if you are interested in the regression models for face alignment.
-In addition, visualizing for a model trained for facial age estiamtion will be released soon, which achieved state-of-the-art accuracy and comsumes less memory.
+The repository contains pre-trained models and code for visualizing deep neural decisoin forest.
+For now the classification models are released.
+Visualizing for a model trained for facial age estiamtion will be released soon, which achieved state-of-the-art accuracy and comsumes less memory.
 Finally, this repository is version 1.0 with more comments to write.

 ## Results for Image Classification
 <div align="center">